iqiancheng/how-to-start-a-startup/README.md

 * [Lecture 19: Sales and Marketing, How to Pitch, and Investor Meeting Roleplaying by *Tyler Bosmeny*](Lecture19.md)
 * [Lecture 20: Closing Thoughts and Later-Stage Advice by *Sam Altman*](Lecture20.md)

-[^1] I create this book on Gitbook for those who want read the transcript in various ebook readers.